kuzzleio/kuzzle/doc/2/api/essentials/errors/index.md

 You can find them [here](https://github.com/kuzzleio/kuzzle/tree/master/lib/config/error-codes) and see their full definitions.
-Each domain, subdomain and errors has an unique code, Kuzzle prevents duplicates for each level.
+Each domain, subdomain and error has an unique code, Kuzzle prevents duplicates for each level.

-# Example.
+# Example

 Every errors concerning the api are defined in a `api.json`.
 Here how it goes :